muhammedrameem/SDVM/README.md

 SMART DIGITAL VOTING MACHINE
-It is an simply a `proof of concept` for a  new voting procedure with sophisticated method of vote casting with automatic ID verificaion along withbiometric authentication.
+It is simply a `proof of concept` for a  new voting procedure with sophisticated method of vote casting with automatic ID verificaion along withbiometric authentication.

 This method doesnot require any manual verification throughout the voting procedure.